red-axe/am-editor/docs/plugin/plugin-image.md

 `data`: When files are uploaded or third-party image addresses are uploaded, these data will be `POST` to the server at the same time

+`name`: When file upload request, the name of the request parameter in `FormData`, the default is `file`

 ```ts
 /**
  * File upload configuration